OkSProject/OkServer/README.md

 - Ability to manage use/manage database(s).
 - Ability to create .conf files for individual sites.
 - Service to allow OkS! to run in background.

+## Credits
+_OkServer_ and the _OsK!_ Project were started by Cole Rathbun (@cbrbygones), and is licensed under GPLv3 for anyone to use, modify, and redistribute.